 How to make these cookies from scratch

-You can use a hand or stand mixer or make these cookies by hand with a bowl and spatula.
+You can use a hand or stand mixer or make these cookies by hand and knead the dough.

 Step one: Make the dough